Lunar New Year. Photo: KnowInsiders

 Lunar New Year Traditions

-How do people celebrate the Lunar New Year?
+How to Celebrate the Lunar New Year?

 Photo: The Rakyat Post